What to Expect from Your 9-Month-Old Puppy

 If you had a tiny puppy at one point, chances are the pooch grew quickly.
-He soon became a gangly adolescent, and you might wonder when he will start behaving like a grown-up.
+They soon became a gangly adolescent, and you might wonder when they will start behaving like a grown-up.
 At nine months, many dogs look like adults but still exhibit puppy behaviors.
 However, they should have grown out of the more inconvenient habits, like having accidents in the house and teething.
 It is important to learn how to care for a puppy at this age so that you may encourage good behaviors that last a lifetime.

 Your Teenage Dog